vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_subnet.md

 ---
 layout: "vkcs"
-page_title: "VKCS: networking_subnet"
+page_title: "vkcs: networking_subnet"
 description: |-
-  Get information on an OpenStack Subnet.
+  Get information on an VKCS Subnet.
 ---

 # vkcs\_networking\_subnet

-Use this data source to get the ID of an available OpenStack subnet.
+Use this data source to get the ID of an available VKCS subnet.

 ## Example Usage